This article aims to provide an overview of the main inkjet printing technologies.

 Fluid-o-Tech offers a range of continuous inkjet pumps for the paints and inks market capable of maintaining a stable pressure and flow on a variety of dye and pigmented inks and paints, enabling the delivery of an accurate supply on demand.

-Our magnetic drive provides a complete leak-free solution and exceptionally long service life.
+Our magnetic drive provides a completely leak-free solution and an exceptionally long service life.

 A wide range of motor options enables us to tailor your product.
 If required, our pumps can be customized to customers’ requirements and are innovatively designed and developed using the best material selection to ensure protection from chemical attacks and long maintenance-free life.

 Our team of engineers, with in-depth knowledge of this market, have been designing continuous inkjet pumps for over 70 years and have seen it all.
 Contact our experts to find out what we can do for you.